swissmanu/kaffeeundkuchen/README.md

 ## Overview
 "Kaffee und Kuchen" is a spotify party player written in JavaScript.
 The original project is thought to be runned on a Raspberry Pi and supports Apples AirPlay for streaming your music anywhere you want.

+## Configuration, build and run
+### Configuration
+Copy `config/config.example.js` to `config/config.js` and modify the configuration to your needs.

+### Build
+Running `grunt` from the shell will prepare the following things for you:

+* Prepare the client source and provide one minified JavaScript file in `src/client/public/js/kaffeeundkuchen.min.js`
+* Precompile the SASS styles and provide the CSS in `src/client/public/css/kaffeendkuchen.css`

+I suggest to execute the build on your development machine.
+The Pi takes more time to complete since its lower CPU power.

+### Run
+Having all files in place now, just execute `npm start` to fire up *Kaffee und Kuchen*.